Russwater RPG Ruleset

 29. Legion: Gods!
 There are more!
 There are always more of them coming…

-30. Lots Of Actions: Giving a monster 2, 3, or more Actions will give it a boss-like quality.
+30. Lots Of Actions: Giving a monster 2, 3, or more actions will give it a boss-like quality.
 Be sure to have the variety to back it up.

 33. Move Twice: Doubling the normal move rules can make your new monster very formidable, as players will waste time chasing rather than killing.